DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

 _______________________________________________________________________________
 _______________________________________________________________________________

-## Upcoming small Changes
+## Small Changes in consideration
-- Investment Plan minigame [0.11.x]
-  - Two new modes besides Timed and Instant
-  - A new focus on making lines
-- Global Steel Road minigame [0.11.x]
-  - Balance to Factories
 - Ore Miner minigame [sometime]
   - Info screen for all data about prizes (with probabilities)
+- Investment Plan minigame [sometime]
+  - Two new modes besides Timed and Instant

 ## Upcoming big Changes (vague to not spoil everything)